Philadelphia Birth Injury Lawyer

 Depending upon the cause of the birth injury, any of the parties listed above may be responsible.
 For instance, if a medical error occurred during a C-section, the obstetrician, anesthesiologist, nurse, and even the hospital may be responsible.

 Differently, if the birth injury resulted from a defective piece of medical equipment or a defective drug, the device manufacturer or the pharmaceutical company may be at fault.
-Our dedicated birth injury lawyers can assess your case and discuss options for moving forward with a claim.
+A dedicated Philadelphia birth injury lawyer at PhillyLaw can assess your case and discuss options for moving forward with a claim.

 Proving Medical Negligence in a Birth Injury Case